The Life of a Barefoot Dude

 I believe that shoes weaken the muscles and structure in the feet by not letting them flex and move as they naturally would.
 The muscles atrophy through years of wearing shoes and shoes can actually cause problems like fasciitis, foot neuromas, and arthritis.
 A few years back I read Born to Run by Christopher McDougall and was blown away by the evidence and scientific studies that supported everything I was thinking.

-If you want to learn about the science of being barefoot, I urge you to read Born to Run.
+If you want to learn about the science of being barefoot, I recommend reading Born to Run.

 In high school, I developed a rare foot problem called Freiberg Infraction.
-I saw multiple doctors, and thousands of dollars were spent on appointments, custom orthotics, and walking boots–and even after seeing the specialist the problem didn’t go away.
-After over a year of agony I said, screw it; I’m doing it my way.
-I started going to the beach and walking barefoot in the sand, and within a few months the problem just faded away.
+I saw multiple doctors, and thousands of dollars were spent on appointments, custom orthotics, and walking boots.
+Even after seeing a specialist the problem didn’t go away.
+After over a year of agony I gave up on their way and decided to do it my way.
+I started going to the beach and walking barefoot in the sand, and within a few months the problem had faded away.
 Since going barefoot I can see many muscles in my feet and lower legs that have developed.
 My balance is better.
-My feet have totally transformed, and my life is drastically different.
+My feet have transformed and my life is drastically different.

 Another benefit: Taking off your shoes and heading out in public is an excellent way to make friends.
 Everywhere I go, people ask me about my bare feet.
 It’s a great conversation starter, and it’s a fun way for me to get people thinking outside of their box.

 If you want to go barefoot, I recommend starting one step and one day at a time.
 Your calluses will grow.
 Your confidence will build.
 Your legs will strengthen.
-Your feet will awaken from their slumber–and maybe even your worries will melt away!
+Your feet will awaken from their slumber.

-Free your feet from the stuffy shoes and they’ll never have a foul smell to them again–unless you step in dog poop, that is!
+Feet don’t naturally smell.
+This just occurs by keeping them inside of shoes and socks that hold in sweat and bacteria.
+Free your feet from the stuffy shoes and they’ll never have a foul smell to them again, unless you step in dog poop, that is!